kitak/jugem_key/README.md

 # JugemKey

-A simple interface for using the JugenKey Auththentication API.
+A simple interface for using the JugemKey Auththentication API.

 ## Installation